LAnastasiia/interactive_map/README.md

 specific year (else it will be assigned to the default value).
 Map contains 3 layers:

-*  simple map, presented in Watercolor interpretation, user also can put his own markers (red) on this layer.
+*  simple map, presented in watercolor, openstreets, landscape and bright interpretations, user also can put his own markers (blue) on this layer.

 *  map layer with marked (light blue pointers) places of filming and place of user's home (due to address, given by user).